neskech/Minecraft-Sync/README.md

    ### We're not going to run the server ourselves, so we'll set up a singleplayer directory
-   ### If you're running this on WSL, then this directory must be via /mnt/
+   ### if you're running this on WSL, then this directory must be via /mnt/

    ```console
   ./index -f 2 -d <your singelplayer world directory>
   ```

   ### If you're running a server, then use this
-  ### Unlike the singleplayer directory, this must be OUTSIDE your world/ folder
+  ### unlike the singleplayer directory, this must be OUTSIDE your world/ folder
   ```console
   ./index -f 2 -s <your server directory>
   ```

   ### Set username.
 If other people are playing, they'll be alerted that you're online
-  ### With this name
+  ### with this name
 ```console
   ./index -f 2 -u <username>
 ```

   ### Set your sync directory.
 This will be the central place where your world syncs
-  ### If the directory doesn't exist, the app will make it for you
+  ### if the directory doesn't exist, the app will make it for you
   ```console
   ./index -f 2 -a <your sync directory>
   ```